-Jesuits - a religious order founded in 1534 in Paris, then known as “Companhia de Jesus” (or “Society of Jesus”) - installed themselves permanently in Portalegre in 1605.
-Society of Jesus monks came to yearn for the qualities of the Serra de São Mamede terroir characterised mainly by granitic and quartzite soils, boasting altitudes between 400 and 1,000 meters, which greatly favored autochthonous grapes of exceptional varieties that were, and still are, highly coveted in the region to this day.
+Jesuits - a religious order founded in 1534 in Paris, then known as “Companhia de Jesus” (or “Society of Jesus”) - settled permanently in the Portalegre and Serra de São Mamede in 1605.
+Society of Jesus monks came to yearn for the qualities of the Serra de São Mamede terroir characterised mainly by granitic and quartzite soils, boasting altitudes between 400 and 1,000 meters, which greatly favored autochthonous grapes of exceptional varieties still highly coveted in Portugal to this day.
 Monks continued to make wines throughout the region, undisturbed for almost two centuries during which period the “Companhia de Jesus” accrued much power and influence.
-During the late 1700s however, as Portugal - like many other European nations - transitioned out of Enlightenment and into the modernities of the Industrial Revolution, a more secular Portuguese monarchy sought to oust the Jesuits and their influence out of Portugal.
+During the late 1700s however, as Portugal - like many other European nations - transitioned out of Enlightenment and into the modernities of the Industrial Revolution, a more secular Portuguese monarchy sought to oust the Jesuits and their influence from Portugal.
 Through the great efforts to expunge the religious order commonly attributed to Sebastião José de Carvalho e Melo - 1st Marquis of Pombal and 1st Count of Oeiras - commonly known as the Marquis of Pombal, in 1757 begins a national anti-Jesuit campaign.
-Finally, in 1759, King José I of Portugal, proclaims the "Law of Extermination, Proscription and Expulsion of the Regulars of the Society of Jesus from their Kingdoms and Overseas Dominions," to which effect Jesuit land and belongings are confiscated by the crown, effectively ousting the religious order.
+Finally, in 1759, King José I of Portugal, proclaims the "Law of Extermination, Proscription and Expulsion of the Regulars of the Society of Jesus from their Kingdoms and Overseas Dominions," to which effect Jesuit land and belongings are confiscated by the crown, effectively dismantling the religious order.

 Shortly after, in 1795, during a petition to purchase land from the Portuguese crown - referenced as “Quinta dos Padres” (“Farmstead of the Monks”) - the buyer, João da Fonseca Achioli Coutinho, requested an evaluation of a vineyard located in Reguengo, near Portalegre, previously belonging to the Society of Jesus.
 This estate was transactionally named “Vinha dos Padres”.
 Through the acquisition of this land, the Achioli family settled in the Portalegre region, subsequently greatly expanding their domains, which according to municipal archives greatly contributed to the establishment of the village of Reguengo, Portalegre, where the vineyard is located.
 The vineyard stayed in the Achioli family until the end of the 1800s.